reinderien/notto/readme.md

 Space
 -----

-Loading all waypoints is O(n) in space.
-Whereas this could be reduced to O(1) by parsing the file in reverse, this complexity is not needed due to the upper bound of the problem.
-Since all waypoints must be spatially unique and since coordinates can only exist in the closed interval [1, 99], the maximum number of waypoints is
+Since all waypoints must be spatially unique and since coordinates can only exist in the open interval (0, 100), the maximum number of waypoints is

-    (99 - 1 + 1)² = 9801
+    (100 - 1)² = 9801

 or a file size of about 85 kB.
 All waypoints can be trivially held in memory even on embedded systems.

+Loading all waypoints is O(n) in space, but this algorithm need not hold all waypoints.
+By parsing the file in reverse and only maintaining a working map of optimised waypoints, this cost is reduced to O(1).

 Parsing
 -------

-`callgrind` profiling reveals a surprising bottleneck, the `istream`-based parse of the input file.
+`callgrind` profiling reveals a surprising bottleneck: if `istream`-based operations are used to parse the file, that is the dominant cost.
 The naïve approach of `in >> x >> y >> penalty` is so slow that, for 1,000,000 waypoints, it accounts for some 70% of program execution time.
-The alternative approach written in `Waypoint::read` gets a line and manually applies `stoi()` to the triple, bringing the parse step down to about 45% of execution time.
-Though the actual problem scale does not call for this, further improvements could use manually manipulated buffers and/or producer/consumer parallelism.
+The alternative approach written in `WaypointReader` is to read the entire file into memory and then do a low-level reverse parse.
+This brings the parse step down to about 27% of execution time.

 Performance
 ===========